-- Combine flour, butter, salt, 1 egg yolk, 2 tablespoons of water and 1 tsp pepper in a mixer.
+- Combine flour, butter, 3/4 teaspoon of salt, 1 egg yolk, 2 tablespoons of water and 1 tsp pepper in a mixer.
 Mix on low until dough sticks together when pressed.
-Add 1 more tablespoon of water if needed.
-Press dough into a 9-inch square or round pie or tart pan.
+Add 1-2 more tablespoons of water if needed.
+Press the dough into the prepared pie dish.
 Pierce dough all over with a fork.
 Brush with 1 egg yolk.
-Set in freezer 5 minutes.
-If making mini pies, spray small muffin pan with non-stick cooking spray and press dough into each muffin space.
-Pierce bottom with fork, brush with egg and freeze 5 minutes.
+Set in freezer 5 minutes to set.

-- Microwave zucchini 4 minutes or until tender.
-Drain extra water on paper towels and squeeze out any extra liquid.
+- Microwave the sliced zucchini for 4 minutes or until tender.
+Drain the extra water on paper towels and squeeze out any extra liquid.

-- In a separate bowl, combine remaining ½ tsp pepper, ½ tsp salt, mayonnaise, Parmesan cheese, goat cheese and chopped basil.
+- In a separate bowl, combine the remaining 1/2 tsp pepper, 1/4 tsp salt, mayonnaise, Parmesan cheese, goat cheese and chopped basil.
 Layer your pie with zucchini, tomatoes, mayonnaise and cheese mixture.
 The mixture will be thick so use your hands to press and smear it on top.

 - Bake for 25-30 minutes until it starts to bubble and the crust is golden.